happywithxpl/GeneMiner/README.md

 # Running GeneMiner

 GeneMiner takes the reference sequences and FASTQ format sequencing files as input and the recovered phylogenetic markers as output.
 We have prepared a simulated dataset of `Arabidopsis thaliana` to help you quickly grasp the main usage of GeneMiner.
-You can download them from [here](https://github.com/happywithxpl/GeneMiner-Test/tree/main/Demo).
+You can download them from [GeneMiner-Demo](https://github.com/happywithxpl/GeneMiner-Demo) or [here](https://github.com/happywithxpl/GeneMiner-Test/tree/main/Demo) .